 - in the case of monographs: document a period of artistic creation of around ten years.

 Arts and audience projects

-Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with the arts and thereby heighten their awareness of artistic works and presentations.
-Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice, or if they focus on more than one linguistic region in Switzerland.
+Pro Helvetia supports arts and audience projects in Switzerland that engage audiences in personal encounters with professional artistic creation and thereby heighten their awareness of artistic works and presentations.
+Projects can be considered for promotion if they contain an innovative approach to outreach and education in practice and therefore are of nationwide exemplary nature or if they focus on more than one linguistic region in Switzerland.

 Promotion of aspiring artists